 Note: you can always use all the fiber and the veggie pulp for vegetable patties or baked goods.
 Otherwise, clean up and place pulpy pieces in your compost bin!

 Blenders are also a must if you also like smoothies for breakfast.
 You can even make a ginger blend, by simply peeling the ginger with a potato peeler (affiliate link) and blending it with a glass of water.

 Fine mesh strainer

-If you want to get rid of seeds, excess pulp, or fiber from fruits and vegetables after blending them, using a fine-mesh strainer is a great option.
+If you want to get rid of seeds, excess pulp, or fiber from fruits and vegetables after blending them, using a fine-mesh strainer (affiliate link) is a great option.